Updated January 2020

 Finally we let you, as the patient, loose in the clinic to perform your old and new exercises, and mobility drills for return to sport.
 This is the time for you to try everything out while also having the opportunity to ask questions and raise concerns.

 While many patients choose to do their programs at the clinic, some prefer to do them at home; the key is that you’re faithful to your program!
 Talk to your physiotherapist if you’re having difficulty managing the time required for your program as it may be possible to reduce the number and length of daily exercises.
-Keep in mind that this reduction may come at a slower progression in strength, endurance and balance, and may keep you away from your chosen sport or activity for longer as you take longer to condition your body so it is optimally positioned to avoid future re-injury.
+Keep in mind that this reduction may come at a slower progression in strength, endurance and balance, and may keep you away from your chosen sport or activity for longer as you take longer to condition your body to position it optimally to avoid future re-injury.

 Stephen Baker graduated from Western University with a Masters of Physical Therapy.
 He has a passion for helping those with neck, hand or knee injuries return to their daily adventures.
 Book with Stephen today.